Staffwerke/vm-babysitter/README.md

 Although this domain will be backed up as any other, the number of checkpoints made by virtnbdbackup won't grow if the server has been down between 2 backup schedules, therefore backup rotation (hence retention policy) won't be triggered as in the past example.

-To force backup rotation on domains as in this example, set env var `VIRTNBDBACKUP_ARGS="--start-server"`, indicating virtnbdbackup to start the domain if it's shut off (actually, it will start it in paused mode, so no boot is even performed) and thus it will create a new checkpoint and backup rotation will occur just as expected.
+To force backup rotation on domains as in this example, set env var `VIRTNBDBACKUP_ARGS="--start-domain"`, indicating virtnbdbackup to start the domain if it's shut off (actually, it will start it in paused mode, so no boot is even performed) and thus it will create a new checkpoint and backup rotation will occur just as expected.

 ### Saving Important Backup Chains Permanently within Backups Paths:
 As alternative to move them off the paths set in `LOCAL_BACKUP_PATH` and/or `RSYNC_BACKUP_PATH`, you can append some custom tag before or after the current folder name.
 VM-Babysitter processes only EXACT matches of the syntax `<sensitive-case-domain-name>+<yyyy-mm-dd.hh:mm:ss.ssssssssss>` and therefore other naming structure is ignored for retention policy apply.